-In accordance with the Accreditation Board for Engineering and Technology (ABET) accreditation criteria, all engineering programs must demonstrate that their students achieve certain outcomes.
-This list of student outcomes may be found on the ABET.org website.
-Of the student outcomes listed in the ABET criteria enumerated as (a) through (k), this course teaches skills which help the student achieve the following:
+In accordance with ABET accreditation criteria, all engineering programs must demonstrate that their students achieve certain outcomes.
+This list of outcomes may be found on the ABET.org website.
+Of the outcomes listed in the ABET criteria (enumerated as (a) through (k)), this course teaches skills which help the student achieve the following outcomes: